-Revenue from product sales to distributors is not recognized until the return privilege has expired or it can be determined with reasonable certainty that the return privilege has expired, which approximates when product is sold-through to customers of the Company's distributors (dealers, system integrators, value-added resellers, and end-users) rather than when the product is initially shipped to a distributor.
-The Company evaluates, at each quarter-end, the inventory in the channel through information provided by our distributors.
-The level of inventory in the channel will fluctuate up or down, each quarter, based upon our distributors' individual operations.
-Accordingly, each quarter-end revenue deferral for revenue and associated cost of goods sold are calculated and recorded based upon the actual channel inventory reported at quarter-end.
-Further, with respect to distributors and other channel partners not reporting the channel inventory, the revenue and associated cost of goods sold are deferred until the Company receives payment for the product sales made to such distributors or channel partners.

-The amounts of deferred cost of goods sold are included in consigned inventory.
+The Company provides a right of return on product sales to distributors.
+Further, revenue from product sales to distributors is not recognized until the return privilege has expired, which approximates when product is sold-through to customers of the Company's distributors (dealers, system integrators, value-added resellers, and end-users) rather than when the product is initially shipped to a distributor.
+The Company evaluates, at each quarter-end, the inventory in the channel through information provided by certain distributors.
+The level of inventory in the channel will fluctuate up or down, each quarter, based upon these distributors' individual operations.
+Accordingly, each quarter-end revenue deferral is calculated and recorded based upon the underlying, estimated channel inventory at quarter-end.
+Although, certain distributors provide certain channel inventory amounts, the Company makes judgments and estimates with regard to the amount of inventory in the entire channel, for all customers and for all channel inventory items, and the appropriate revenue and cost of goods sold associated with those channel products.
+Although these assumptions and judgments regarding total channel inventory, revenue, and cost of goods sold could differ from actual amounts, the Company believes that its calculations are indicative of actual levels of inventory in the distribution channel.
+The amounts of deferred cost of goods sold were included in consigned inventory.
 The following table details the amount of deferred revenue, cost of goods sold, and gross profit at each fiscal year end for the three years in the period ended June 30, 2008.

-Deferred Revenue Deferred Gross Profit
+Deferred

+Cost of De eferred

+De ferred Goods Gross

+Re venue Sold Profit

-June 30, 2008 \$ 5,795 \$ 2,047 \$ 3,748
+June 30, 2008 \$ 4,547 \$ 1,719 \$ 2,828

-June 30, 2007 - 5,125 - 2,187 - 2,938
+June 30, 2007 4,872 2,115 2,757

-June 30, 2006 6,071 2,824 3,247
+June 30, 2006 5,871 2,817 3,054